Rome City Schools introduces no cell phone policy for K-8 starting August

 Rep. Marjorie Taylor Greene, U.S. Representative for Georgia's 14th District

-Marjorie Taylor Greene shares shutdown resources and comments on media coverage
+Marjorie Taylor Greene posts criticisms of Benny Johnson and comments on Gaza

 Rep. Marjorie Taylor Greene, U.S. Representative for Georgia's 14th District